In perfect deadpan, Rich Jaworski, summed up the hobby that has seen him set and re-set several world records.

 In fact, Jaworski bought his first hot air balloon before ever taking his first lesson.
 Or even going up in one.
 A leap of faith.

 When he started studying for his commercial pilot’s license, he was also studying to become a reactor operator for OPPD.
-He drove to Muscatine, Iowa, over a period of two months to get licensed.

 “There were so many gauges, procedures and alarms in the FCS Control Room that you had to remember by rote (for the reactor operator license), the pilot’s license was a breeze,” he said.
 “All you had (for the pilot’s license) were a couple fuel tanks with gauges, your watch, an altimeter, and a rate of climb meter – the essentials needed to fly.”